minetest/dev.luanti.org/content/for-creators/api/classes/nodemetadata.md

 ## Methods

 ### `:mark_as_private(keys)`
-NodeMetaData is by default fully sent to clients; the special `formspec` and `infotext` fields triggering clientside behavior obviously need to be sent to clients to work.
+NodeMetaData is by default fully sent to clients; the special `formspec` and `infotext` fields triggering client-side behavior obviously need to be sent to clients to work.

-All other fields do not need to be sent to clients unless you want to explicitly support local mapsaving.
+All other fields do not need to be sent to clients unless you want to explicitly support local map saving.

 {{< notice tip >}}
 Mark all other fields as private to reduce traffic.